UwU-Jogos/Hots-Unchained/README.md

 The draft is now complete!
 Use the copy tool button to share the selected talents with your team.

-**Both captains can also reroll during both stages, rerolls will randomly assign a new set of 6 heroes..**
+**Both captains can also reroll during both stages, rerolls will randomly assign a new set of 6 heroes.**

 **Each stage the captains can reroll one time**

 ### Hero Selection